mizila-firox/gladiator-solidity-game/notes.md

   - for the players lets give it a fixed amount of exp for now and just change it later for incentives to attack stronger players.

+  for now the score is the counting the same for both monsters and players.

 # goals

 # pages